 In order for such organizations to stand-out of the competition, they need not only to build results-oriented culture but to strive towards greater outcome-level changes targeting improved lives for their project’s beneficiaries.
 This training provides organizations with fundamental processes and tools needed to undertake systematic monitoring and evaluation (M&E) activities throughout the entire life cycle of its projects in order to produce highly effective programs, as well as to meet the continually increasing monitoring, evaluation and reporting requirements of donors

-- Equipping participants, with hands-on practice, on using logic-modeling when designing their projects
+- Equipping participants, with hands-on practice, on using logic-modeling and results chain when designing their projects

 - Understand the various types of regular data collection tools and their proper usages

 - Increased understanding of the use and benefits of Performance Monitoring Plan as a project management tool necessary to take informed decisions and actions to deliver projects that are more effective

 - Increased understanding to connect results chain with the DAC Criteria of relevancy, efficiency, effectiveness, sustainability and impact

 - Understand the basics of development evaluations, including type of evaluations, OECD / Development Assistance Committee (DAC) criteria

 - This training course of instruction and practice is delivered over 2-days (12 hours).

 - Presentations, training course materials and hand-outs are in English.